-The Michigan Public School Employees' Retirement System ("MPSERS") section 147c started in fiscal 2013 which is meant to stabilize the unfunded actuarial accrued liability ("UAAL") rate to 20.96%.
-The State will calculate each district's share of the Section 147c funds (based on prior year salaries), send the district its portion through state aid and the Office of Retirement Services ("ORS") will bill the District for the exact same amount as the District's share of state revenue.
-For fiscal 2018, the rate was 11.32%.
+The Michigan Public School Employees' Retirement System ("MPSERS") section 147c started in fiscal 2013, which is meant to stabilize the unfunded actuarial accrued liability ("UAAL") rate to 20.96%.
+The State will calculate each District's share of the Section 147c funds (based on prior year salaries), send the District its portion through state aid and the Office of Retirement Services ("ORS") will bill the District for the exact same amount as the District's share of state revenue.
+For fiscal 2019, the rate was 12.21%.

-There were 13 retirements in fiscal 2018.
-This was lower than fiscal 2017 (16) and remains higher than the average of five.
-Terminal leave payments were lower in fiscal 2018 by \$33,100.
+There were 11 retirements in fiscal 2019.
+This was lower than fiscal 2018 (13) and meets the 5 anticipated faculty member retirements per year.
+Terminal leave payments were higher in fiscal 2019 by \$300.

-All bargaining groups are in settled contracts through June 30, 2019.
+All bargaining groups are in settled contracts through June 30, 2020.

-Health insurance rates increased by 10% and the District's hard cap portion increased by 3.4%.
+Health insurance rates increased by 1.1% and the District's hard cap portion increased by 1.9%.